 I now have everything in one place; a phone, podcasts and travel information at home or on the move.
 RNIB Newsagent also comes preinstalled with over 200 titles, including daily and weekend papers, magazines and the Talking Books catalogue.
 All of that in the palm of your hand, so there’s no need to carry multiple devices with you.

-To find out more, visit the In Your Pocket website or by calling the dedicated helpline on 01733 514612.
+To find out more, visit the RealSAM website or by calling the dedicated helpline on 01733 514612.